arkency/posts/posts/2015-03-27-how-to-use-gregs-event-store-from-ruby.md

   </figure>
 </p>

 I one of a previous blog's [post](/2015/03/your-solid-tool-for-event-sourcing-eventstore-examples/) I mentioned that we have to create a some tool to communicate with Greg's ES.
 We did it.
 We created [HttpEventstore](https://github.com/arkency/http_eventstor) gem which is a HTTP connector to the Greg's Event Store.
-The reason of creating such tool was that in our projects we already use Event Sourcing and we experiment with GES.
+The reason of creating such tool was that in our projects we already use Event Sourcing and we experiment with Greg's tool.

 <!-- more -->